corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/node-administration.md

 ## Obfuscating sensitive data

 Instead of hiding sensitive data using environment variables, another option is to use configuration obfuscation.
-Corda ships with a tools-config-obfuscator which allows the user to censor string properties in the configuration file.
+Corda ships with a [Configuration Obfuscator](../../../../../../en/platform/corda/4.7/enterprise/tools-config-obfuscator.md) which allows the user to censor string properties in the configuration file.
 The config would look something like this:

 ```kotlin
 keyStorePassword = "<{Kwby0G9c/+jxJM+c7Vaiow==:pdy+UaakdFSmmh8WWuBOoQ==}>"